trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 30 September 2019.
+3.7.1

+ * Add a new experimental Ajax service that allows a question to display the question specification from a pdf file within a .zip support file, such as a standard ICPC exported programming contest question.
+Alpha version, still undocumented.
+ * Update Twig to the latest version of the 1.n branch.
+ * Allow specification of https protocol for communication to Jobe, say if it's behind a reverse proxy to terminate the SSL connection (thanks Eric Villard).
+ * Fix missing MoodleQuickForm::hideIf method for Moodle versions < 3.4 (thanks
+   Eric Villard)
+ * Add new experimental user interface (ui_gapfiller) to support "fill in the gaps" questions.
+ * Fix broken nodejs prototype.
+ * Various tweaks to documentation.
+ * Lots of minor edits to reduce style-checker warnings

 ### 14 August 2019.
 3.7.0

  * Addition of a globalextra field to all questions for use by question authors